-When we met the participants at the final day after the Collaboratory was held, the surrounding energy was very serene within a harmonious atmosphere.
+When we met the participants at the final day after the Collaboratory, the surrounding energy was very serene within a harmonious atmosphere.
 Starting the day off, the participants took turns during a check-in with sharing their current state of being with the whole group.
-One of us compared our current state as the complete feeling of lying on the couch right after a workout at the gym, tired but with a floating sensation of satisfaction circling around the whole body - eager to get some nutrition in forms of sharing experiences and by throwing reflections out within the space.
+One of us compared our current state as the complete feeling of lying on the couch right after a workout at the gym, tired but with a floating sensation of satisfaction circling around the whole body - eager to get some nutrition in the form of sharing experiences and by throwing reflections out into the open space.
 Several quotations were captured during this sequence.
-Following below, we have synthesized the quotes in three different categories belonging to either content, group process or personal process.
+Below, we have synthesized the quotes in three different categories belonging to either content, group process or personal process.